Skip to main content

 Giverny

-A short train ride from Paris, Giverny is best known as the home of Claude Monet, who created many of his iconic paintings.
-Head to this tiny, bucolic village to see the impressionist master's beautifully preserved home and gardens.
-Here you can see the famous water lily pond and Japanese gardens that inspired so many of the world's best-known Monet paintings.
+A short trip from Paris, the Normandy village of Giverny is best known as the former home of artist Claude Monet, who created many of his iconic paintings here.
+Most visitors head to this tiny, bucolic village to see the impressionist master’s beautifully preserved home and gardens, which feature the famous water lily pond and Japanese gardens that inspired many of his artworks.

 The most popular way to visit the Monet House and Gardens is by taking a day trip to Giverny from Paris.
 Tours generally include visits to the artist's home and garden as well as to the Museum of Impressionism (Musee des Impressionnismes), dedicated to various forms of impressionist painting.